AI Glossary

 Hardware Acceleration

 Using specialized hardware components, such as GPUs and TPUs, to perform AI computations more quickly and efficiently than using general-purpose CPUs alone.
-This is crucial for handling demanding AI workloads.

 Her